Welcome to My American Meltingpot.

 • Black Hair.
 I wrote a really good book about Black hair in 2001, and ever since then, I’ve considered myself a hairstorian.
 It’s a weird speciality to have, but it is mine and I embrace it fully.

 • Parenting.
 I have three kids.
-I need help sometimes.
+I need talk about it sometimes.

 • Identity Politics.
-Since I have three kids with a unique cultural background and no clever identity label to slap on them (SpaNegro?
-Blanish?), I am always interested in how other people self-identify.
-Mixed?
+I am always interested in how other people self-identify; Mixed?
 Authentically Black?
 Ambiguously Brown?
 Just White?
+And then of course how these identity labels impact community, society and self.

 • Food & Travel.
 I just love to eat, especially food from other cultures.
 If I can’t get myself to a foreign country, going to a great restaurant and sampling the flavors of another land comes in as a close second on my pleasure map.
 I am also pretty damn creative in the kitchen.
 I love to cook, but I hate using recipes.